eventsauce-symfony/eventsauce-bundle/README.md

 ### Message dispatching

 Defaults EventSauce to dispatch events use [SynchronousMessageDispatcher](https://eventsauce.io/docs/reacting-to-events/setup-consumers/#synchronous-message-dispatcher).
-An example configuration for this case is as follows
+An example configuration is as follows

 ```yaml